learn-co-curriculum/dsc-monte-carlo-simulations-lab/README.md

 denom = 0
 union = a + b
 for i in range(5*10**6):
-    #Generate an a
+    # Generate ai
     ai = np.random.choice(union, size=len(a), replace=False)
-    #Generate its compliment as b
+    # Generate its compliment as bi
     bi = union.copy()
     for item in ai:
         bi.remove(item)